AvinashAlicatta/application-deployement-with-login-credentials/README.md

 # application-deployement-with-login-credentials
-Its an NLP model which is deployed online having a login page where users can track and see their previous searches.
+It's an application based on NLP model which is deployed online having a login page where users can track and see their previous searches.

 requirements.txt contains all the libraries and their versions used for the application.